wasmx/wortels-design/trie.md

 # Tree Specification
-This document specifies the structure of the wasmchain merkle tree.
+This document specifies the structure of the wasmchain Trie.
-This tree includes features from [PPSP](https://tools.ietf.org/html/rfc7574#section-5.1) and [Merkle Mountain Ranges](https://github.com/mimblewimble/grin/blob/master/doc/mmr.md).
-The Merkle Tree differers from Ethereum merkle trie in that it does not store key/value entries.
-Instead it only stores data at given interger indexes.
+The Trie has features of [PPSP](https://tools.ietf.org/html/rfc7574#section-5.1) and [Merkle Mountain Ranges](https://github.com/mimblewimble/grin/blob/master/doc/mmr.md).
+The Trie differs from Ethereum's trie in that it does not store key/value entries.
+Instead, it only stores data at given integer indices.

-## The Tree Structure
+## The Trie Structure
-The Tree is a binary tree where all leaf nodes have a uniform depth.
-For Example
+The Trie is a binary trie where all leaf nodes have a uniform depth.
+For example:
 ```
                                   7
                                  / \